cars10/elasticvue/README.md

 Elasticvue is available in the following languages:

 * english
 * chinese
 * french
+* russian

 ### Help wanted

-I do not speak chinese and therefore rely on your help to keep the chinese translation up-to-date.
-Please open a PR if you notice missing/wrong translations in the chinese version.
+I do not speak Chinese, French or Russian, and therefore rely on your help to keep the translations up-to-date.
+Please open a PR if you notice missing or wrong translations.

 ### Adding a new language